wwendy233/Plaza-Dataset/README.md

 ![Plaza Image](plaza.png)

-Fig. 1: Aerial view of the plaza
+Fig. 1: Aerial view of the plaza.